THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 became the main road of migration into east Asia.
 Mesha (the departure point)

-was the start of the ancient Silk Road.
-The Silk Road had its start near the city of
+was the start of the Silk Road.
+The Silk Road's ancient start was near the city of

-Mashhad, in north-eastern Iran.
-This name Mashhad may have originated from
+Mashhad in north-eastern Iran.
+The Iranian name Mashhad has its origin from

 the ancient Hebrew name Mesha.

-phrase “in the direction of Sephar” is from the Hebrew word
+The phrase “in the direction of Sephar” is from the Hebrew word SEPHARÀH,

 and literally means ‘towards a numerous population.’
 Instead of a name, if we

 take word meaning, this word is prophetic of the numerous population in China